SheikhMAaqib/My-Device/README.md

 1. Open cmd
-2. write,   It will take little time. i).  py -m pip install google-assistant-sdk[samples] ii). google-oauthlib-tool --client-secrets File_location\xxxxxx.json --scope https://www.googleapis.com/auth/assistant-sdk-prototype -        -save --headless
+2. write,   It will take little time. i).  py -m pip install google-assistant-sdk[samples]

+  ii). google-oauthlib-tool --client-secrets File_location\xxxxxx.json --scope https://www.googleapis.com/auth/assistant-sdk-prototype -        -save --headless

            Note: File Location = location of json file xxxxxx.json = name_of_ur_json_file.json
+           In the command prompt, you will see a response telling you to visit a URL in order to authorize the application.
+           Copy and paste this URL into your browser.
+Select the same Google account that you used to configure the Google Assistant                API.
+On the next page, you will see a text box that contains your client’s Access Token.
+           Copy that Access token and paste it into the command prompt where it asks you for the authorization code.
+If done correctly,            you will see a response that your credentials have been saved.

+  iii). python -m googlesamples.assistant.grpc.audio_helpers

+           # Test the Google Assistant
+           The first thing you’ll want to test is whether or not Google Assistant is able to record audio from your microphone.
+Enter              the following command into a command prompt, which will record 5 seconds of audio and play it back to you:
+           If you hear your audio played back to you, then enter this command to begin talking to Google Assistant:

-  iii). python -m googlesamples.assistant.grpc.audio_helpers iv).  python -m googlesamples.assistant.grpc.pushtotalk
+  iv).  python -m googlesamples.assistant.grpc.pushtotalk

+            Wait for the command prompt to say “press Enter to send a new request”, then press Enter to begin talking to Google                     Assistant.
+After you’re done speaking, the command prompt will display a transcript of what you just stated and then play               back the response.
+If you see a warning afterwards, just ignore it.

+Have fun playing with Google Assistant on your Windows, macOS, or GNU/Linux machine!
+I played with it for only a few minutes before getting bored with it.
+It’s not particularly useful in this format, but it is a very quick demonstration of the possibilities that the new Google Assistant SDK represents.
+Perhaps we may see desktop apps or browser extensions taking advantage of this functionality in the near future.